From cloud to managed service: The next MVNO evolution

 But this is a train that will only keep accelerating.

 Today’s mobile marketplace is fragmented, which reduces margins and increases the cost of sale.
 Customers demand more data services and more cutting edge technology – ironically in part because they are used to cloud services which are always-on and infinitely configurable.
-Think 5G and IoT as the next waves of innovation, says Barry Dowd SVP of MDS Global Managed Service.
+Think of 5G and IoT as the next waves of innovation, says Barry Dowd SVP of MDS Global Business Operations.

 Either you can duck out (Sainsbury’s and Post Office services both shuttered in 2016) or you must be prepared to ride the wave.